Maliha-Jahan/Bangla-Stemmer/README.md

 # Bangla-Stemmer
-Stemmer for Bangla text built using Python
+Stemmer for Bangla and English text built using Python